-In this activity, you will flip a coin and students will predict heads or tails by putting their hands on either their heads or hips.
+Introduce this activity by showing how you can flip a coin and guess if it is will land with the heads up or tails up.
+For this activity, students will stand in their screen and will predict if you will flip heads or tails by putting their hands either on their heads or hips.
 Engage students to think about probability to help determine if they should predict head or tails.
 Once they commit to their guess, flip the coin.
 If they predicted correctly, they remain standing.
 If they predicted incorrectly, they sit down.
 Keep doing flips until there is one person left.
 Do a few rounds if time.
+Use this activity to talk about sportsmanship and empathy.